recepkocur/react-native-screen-capture/README.md

 # react-native-screen-capture

-> Please do not install.
-It is under construction.

 **`react-native-screen-capture`** allows you to protect screens in your app from being captured or recorded, as well as be notified if a screenshot is taken while your app is foregrounded.

-**Keep Awake** provides a React hook that prevents the screen from sleeping and a pair of functions to enable this behavior imperatively.
+**Keep Awake**, keep the screen from going to sleep. iOS and Android

 ## Installation